25 June 2022

 \begin{aligned} (\mathcal{B}v)(s) &\le (\mathcal{B}w)(s) + \gamma \|v - w\|_\infty \\ (\mathcal{B}v)(s) - (\mathcal{B}w)(s) &\le \gamma \|v - w\|_\infty. \end{aligned}

-By doing the same derivation in the opposite direction (for w - v) we get an inequality for the absolute value.
-Applying the supremum, it becomes the result we want.
+Using that the norm is symmetric, we can do the same derivation in the opposite direction (for w - v) to get an inequality for the absolute value.
+Finally, applying the supremum, it becomes the result we want.

 \begin{aligned} |(\mathcal{B}v)(s) - (\mathcal{B}w)(s)| &\le \gamma \|v - w\|_\infty \\ \sup_{s\in\mathcal{S}} |(\mathcal{B}v)(s) - (\mathcal{B}w)(s)| &\le \gamma \|v - w\|_\infty \\ \|\mathcal{B}v - \mathcal{B}w\|_\infty &\le \gamma \|v - w\|_\infty. \end{aligned}